onurgurso/CityPop/README.md

 ## Usage

-  After completing the steps above use the app you need to have a Android device/Emulator or IOS Simulator
+  After completing the steps above you need to have a Android device/Emulator or IOS Simulator to use the app.
    - With an android device - Download Expo Go app and scan the QR code from your device after this step.
    - Android Emulator - Make sure you have your emulator up and runing before choose this alternative after this step.
-   - On the Web - The easiest alternative to get started with (not recommended - use the above altertives for best experience.)
+   - On the Web - The easiest alternative to get started with (not recommended - use the above altertives for best experience)

 ## Contact